Kylie Jenner And Tyga Turn To Friends Following Split Over Blac Chyna

 — SOHH (@sohh) March 15, 2017

 Jenner and Tyga’s romance have been nothing short of toxic, which was recently bolstered by cheating allegations and the “baby mama drama with Blac Chyna.”
-Geek VIP reports that Jenner has grown tired of having to deal with Tyga’s ongoing feud with his former fiancee Blac Chyna all the time.
+Geek VIP reports that Jenner has grown tired of having to deal with Tyga’s ongoing feud with his former fiancée Blac Chyna all the time.

 “Kylie feels like she needs a break from Tyga’s mooching ways as well as all the baby mama drama with Chyna.
 Kylie saw what happened to Rob and Chyna and now she is hitting the brakes on her and Tyga before she falls into a messy situation with him too,” an insider tells Geek VIP.